-Unless an exception is granted by the Compensation Committee, a participant must be employed on the bonus payment date to be eligible to receive a bonus under the 2015 Bonus Plan.
+Bonuses are paid approximately two months after the end of the applicable performance period.
+Unless an exception is granted by the Compensation Committee, a participant must be employed on the bonus payment date to be eligible to receive a bonus.